Arun-Tiwary/webdev/readme.md

 # student portfolio
-This is a portfolio website created for demo check and stability of the website
+This is a portfolio website created for demo check and stability of the website.